mberry/blog-source/source/_posts/blocking-nvidia-telemetry.md

 date: 2019-05-03 09:26:25
 ---

 Null-routing all the garbage packets you shouldn't be sending out.
-Their GEForce config GUI also requires a sign-up, sigh.
+Their GEForce GUI for configuration also requires a sign-up, sigh.

 <!--more-->